Exhibitor Terms and Conditions

 All timber under 25mm thick must be impregnated to Class 1 standard.
 Treated boards have BS476-Part 7 Class 1 marked on them.
 Boards, plywood, chipboard must be treated if under 18mm thick.
 The exception to this is MDF due to its density.

 All textiles must be flame proofed or purchased already treated with approved chemicals.
-Fabric used within stands must be fixed taut or in tight pleats (not draped) to a solid backing and secured 7 cm from floor level, away from light fittings.
+Fabric used within stands must be fixed taut or in tight pleats (not draped) to a solid backing and secured 70 mm from floor level and away from light fittings.

 All fittings, fixtures and products must remain within your stand area, and no empty boxes or packing materials can be stored on your stand.